ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## max_network_bandwidth_for_user {#settings-max_network_bandwidth_for_user}

-Limits the speed that data id exchanged at over the network in bytes per second.
+Limits the speed of the data exchange over the network in bytes per second.
 This setting applies to all concurrently running queries performed by a single user.

 Possible values: